jmarca/trb_presentation/present.md

 # Options available now

 * Hadoop
+* MongoDB
 * Riak
-* MongoDB
 * CouchDB
+* BigCouch
+* Couchbase
 * Cassandra
+* Voldemort
 * RethinkDB
-* Voldemort
 * Datalog
 * and more all the time...

 # Why do I think CouchDB is good for transportation data?

-# Transportation data
+# What is transportation data?

 * largely observations and measurements
 * write once
 * read raw data for short term applications
-* process raw data into spatio-temporal summary stats
+* process raw data into summary stats

 # Example: Loop Detectors